heidelbergcement/whisper-pandas/README.md

 * Mucho simpler to use
 * Mucho less likely you will shoot yourself in the foot
 * Mucho speedy

-Currently we use `whisper.info` internally to read the metadata, and then Numpy & Pandas to read the data, using objects for the metadata and some conveniences like quickly showing what data is available in a given file or reading zipped files.

 Partial reading is not implemented, a given file is always read completely and the data directly converted to columnar `pandas.Series` format with